Carlock1609/ContactTracing/README.md

 # Contact Tracing
 This is a virtual Journal for keeping track of any contact with COVID.
+The website this is built for is https://ustogethertrace.com/

 ## Stacks used:
 - MERN: MongoDB, Express, React, Node, Javascript.